-A phase is defined as the part of the heterogeneous system which consists of two or more homogeneous parts which are separated from each other by definite boundaries.
+It defines a phase as the part of the heterogeneous system which comprises two or more homogeneous parts which are separated from each other by definite boundaries.

 (i) CaCO 3CaO + CO2